Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Numerical Experiments

-\textbf{Benchmarks.} We compare against two baselines and five state-of-the-art methods.
-For baselines, \textbf{Mean} imputes with the sample mean per (feature, time) position, i.e., $\bar{\boldsymbol{x}}_{d,t}$; \textbf{MF} (Matrix Factorization) performs low-rank completion by flattening temporal and feature dimensions.
-For state-of-the-art deep learning methods, \textbf{BRITS}~\citep{cao2018brits} is a bidirectional recurrent neural network that learns missing values through recurrent dynamics, combining reconstruction loss with consistency constraints between forward and backward predictions. \textbf{CSDI}~\citep{tashiro2021csdi} uses conditional score-based diffusion models, treating observed values as conditioning information to generate imputations through iterative denoising. \textbf{notMIWAE}~\citep{ipsen2020not} extends variational autoencoders to handle MNAR by modeling the missingness mechanism jointly with the data distribution.
-For OT methods, \textbf{MDOT}~\citep{muzellec2020missing} minimizes Wasserstein distance for matrix completion (we flatten temporal-feature dimensions), and \textbf{PSW}~\citep{wang2025optimal} uses proximal Sinkhorn distances for single time series (applied per sample).
+\textbf{Benchmarks.} We compare against two simple baselines and eight representative MTS imputation methods, covering diffusion-based imputers, modern deep learning backbones, and optimal-transport-based methods.
+For baselines, \textbf{Mean} imputes each missing entry with the sample mean at the corresponding feature--time position, i.e., $\bar{\boldsymbol{x}}_{d,t}$; \textbf{MF} (Matrix Factorization) performs low-rank completion after flattening the temporal and feature dimensions.
+For diffusion-based methods, \textbf{CSDI}~\citep{tashiro2021csdi} uses conditional score-based diffusion models, treating observed values as conditioning information and generating missing values through iterative denoising. \textbf{SSSD}~\citep{alcaraz2022diffusion} combines diffusion-based imputation with structured state-space models to better capture temporal dynamics in time series.
+For methods with advanced architecture, \textbf{BRITS}~\citep{cao2018brits} is a bidirectional recurrent imputer that treats missing values as latent variables and combines reconstruction loss with forward--backward consistency. \textbf{SAITS}~\citep{du2023saits} is a self-attention-based imputer designed specifically for time series, using attention blocks to learn temporal dependencies from partially observed sequences. \textbf{ImputeFormer}~\citep{nie2024imputeformer} is a Transformer-based MTS imputer that models high-dimensional temporal dependencies with an attention architecture. \textbf{notMIWAE}~\citep{ipsen2020not} extends variational autoencoders to MNAR settings by jointly modeling the data distribution and the missingness mechanism.
+For OT-based methods, \textbf{MDOT}~\citep{muzellec2020missing} minimizes Wasserstein distance for matrix completion; following its tabular-data formulation, we flatten the temporal and feature dimensions. \textbf{PSW}~\citep{wang2025optimal} uses proximal Sinkhorn distances for time-series imputation and is applied to each sample trajectory.

-Unless otherwise specified, $\objname$ is paired with the BRITS backbone and selected $\alpha \in \{0.01, 0.25, 0.5, 0.75, 0.99\}$ and $\gamma \in \{0.1, 1.0, 5.0, 10.0\}$ according to our reconstruction-based cross-validation procedure described in \S\ref{sec:method} and Appendix~\ref{sec:hyperparams}.
-We train all deep learning methods with maximum 30 epochs and iterative methods (MF, MDOT) with maximum 1000 iterations.